kubermatic/kubeone/docs/proposals/0002-upgrades.md

     * 3/3 of hosts are accessible / initialized
     * 3/3 of nodes are ready
     * 3/3 of nodes versions <= requested version
+    * 3/3 of nodes pass the kubernetes version skew policy
     * 0/3 of nodes have `kubeone.io/upgrade-in-process` label (overridden by --force)

 ### `kubeone.io/upgrading-in-process` label